 Chez Bryan Ong

 Bryan joined the Crimson Kings drum line in 1988.
-He marched as a drummer in the cymbal, bass, and tenor lines.
+He marched as a drummer on the cymbal, bass, and tenor lines.
 He became a drum instructor in the late 90s and left in 2000.
 In 2008 he returned to the Crimson Kings as the drum instructor.
 In addition to marching with the Crimson Kings, he’s been in indie rock bands - most notably with Raven Steals the Light.
-He is the founder and creative director of acclaimed design studio spoon+fork.
+He is co-founder and creative director of award-winning design studio spoon+fork.
+He serves as an active board member for Kaya Press and has received the President's Volunteer Service Award for teaching with Citizen Schools.

 we are advised by supportive Alumni who have served the corps in leadership roles.